slicersalt/dwd/README.rst

 .. image:: doc/figures/kern_dwd.png

 For more example code see `these example notebooks`_ (including the code to generate the above figures).
+If the notebooks aren't loading on github you can copy/paste the notebook url into https://nbviewer.jupyter.org/.

 Help and Support
 ================